 The Wisconsin League for Nursing (WLN) Scholarship Programs are available to Wisconsin residents currently enrolled in Wisconsin schools of Nursing that are a NLN Agency Member or accredited by the NLN’s Accrediting Commission (NLNAC).

-Wisconsin League of Nursing, Inc. (WLN), a leader in the promotion of nursing education to enhance the quality of health and health care in Wisconsin, is receiving a two-year $60,000 grant from the Helen Bader Foundation (HBF).
+Wisconsin League of Nursing, Inc. (WLN), a leader in the promotion of nursing education to enhance the quality of health and health care in Wisconsin, is receiving a two-year $60,000 grant from the Helen Daniels Bader Fund.
 The grant supports WLN’s efforts to promote advanced nursing studies, with an emphasis on gerontology in rural areas of Wisconsin.

 Based on an extreme shortage of nurses and individuals who are able to care for older adults, particularly in rural Wisconsin, the WLN will offer tuition support to individuals who will focus on gerontology as they pursue an advanced practice nursing degree or post-master’s certificate of education degree.
 The program allows individuals currently employed (full-time or part-time) and located in rural communities an opportunity to update their required academic degrees.
 Applicants are screened for evidence of intended academic enrollment via a structured validated search and tuition support is disbursed directly to the school of nursing of the applicant.